Antigravity 2.0 Subagent Recipes: How I Prompted Multi-Agent Workflows Day One

 Now let's get to the actual recipes.
 Each one is tested, deployed in production on my own projects, and ready for you to adapt to your stack.

-Outcome: Every Friday at 4 PM, the agent audits the week's commits, generates a release-notes draft, opens 3 PRs for the dependency upgrades you've been ignoring, and posts a summary to Slack.
+Outcome: Every Friday at 4 PM, my agent audits the week's commits, generates a release-notes draft, opens 3 PRs for the dependency upgrades I've been ignoring, and posts a summary to my Slack.

 Time saved: 2.5 hours/week of manual git archaeology, changelog writing, and dependency review.

-The business case: Most development teams have a "Friday afternoon cleanup" ritual that never happens.
-The PR queue grows.
-Dependencies get stale.
-Changelogs are written retroactively when someone complains.
-This subagent automates the ritual, turning a weekly guilt trip into a weekly deliverable.
+Why I built this: I had a "Friday afternoon cleanup" ritual that never happened.
+My PR queue grew.
+Dependencies got stale.
+Changelogs were written retroactively when a client complained.
+This subagent automates the ritual, turning a weekly guilt trip into a weekly deliverable I can actually review.

 Trigger #